informalsystems/modelator/tests/cli/test_sample.md

 ...
 ```

-Check that the number and length of the generated trace files is as expected:
+Check that the number and length of the generated trace files are as expected:

 ```sh
 $ ./traces_num_generated.sh